viamrobotics/docs/docs/get-started/detect-people.md

 Once you have borrowed a rover, go to the **CONFIGURE** tab of the machine, find the cameras and click on the **Test** panel at the bottom of each camera's configuration panel to test the camera stream.
 You should have a front-facing camera and an overhead view of your rover.
-Now you know what the rover can _perveive_.
+Now you know what the rover can _perceive_.

 If your rover is facing a wall, find the base configuration panel and click on its **Test** panel.
 Use the controls to drive your rover to a different location.